IndigoUnited/js-dejavu/README.md

   callbacks/handlers)
 * Method signature checks
 * Custom instanceOf with support for Interfaces
+* Classes and instances are locked (only when Object.defineProperty is available)
+    * Functions cannot be added, replaced or deleted
+    * Properties can only be modified
 * Two builds, `regular` and `AMD` based
     * `AMD` optimized for speeding up developer workflow, allowing testing without the need to re-compile everything into a single file